YairRaviv/Advanced_Programming/README.md

 This repository contains a collection of projects, assignments, and implementations from my Advanced Programming coursework at Ariel University.

+## Repository Organization Note

+This repository is organized by exercises, where each exercise is contained in its own folder (Exercise_X).
+This structure provides a clean organization of the different advanced programming concepts explored in each assignment.

 ## Overview

 Advanced Programming explores sophisticated programming concepts, paradigms, and techniques beyond the basics.
-This repository includes implementations of various advanced programming concepts, design patterns, and complex problem-solving techniques.
+This repository includes implementations of various advanced programming concepts, system programming, and complex problem-solving techniques in the C programming language.

 ## Repository Structure

-The repository is organized by exercises and projects:
+The repository is organized by exercises:

-- **Exercise 1**: [Brief description]
-- **Exercise 2**: [Brief description]
-- **Final Project**: [Brief description]
-- **Common Utilities**: Helper classes and utilities used across assignments
+- **Exercise_1**: Simplified "last" command implementation (slast)
+- **Exercise_2**: Directory tree viewer implementation (stree)

 ## Key Topics Covered

-- **Advanced Language Features**:
-  - Lambda expressions and functional programming
-  - Streams and collectors
-  - Generics and type inference
-  - Annotations and reflection
-  - Anonymous classes and inner classes

-- **Concurrent Programming**:
+- **System Programming**:
-  - Thread management and synchronization
+  - File I/O operations
-  - Concurrent collections
+  - Directory traversal
-  - Executors and thread pools
+  - System information retrieval
-  - Future/Promise patterns
+  - Process management
-  - Parallel streams and fork/join framework

-- **Network Programming**:
+- **Advanced C Programming**:
-  - Socket programming
+  - Data structures
-  - Client-server architecture
+  - Memory management
+  - Pointers and function pointers
+  - File descriptor manipulation

+- **Linux/Unix System Interfaces**:
-  - HTTP clients and RESTful services
+  - System calls and library functions
-  - Non-blocking I/O

-- **Advanced Data Structures and Algorithms**:
+  - User and group management
-  - Custom data structures
-  - Algorithm optimization
-  - Performance analysis
-  - Space-time complexity trade-offs

-- **Design Patterns and Architectural Concepts**:
+  - File permissions and attributes
-  - Advanced design patterns
-  - Clean architecture principles
-  - Dependency injection
-  - Aspect-oriented programming
+  - Terminal I/O

+## Exercise Details

+### Exercise 1: Simplified Last Command (slast)

+Implementation of a simplified version of the Unix/Linux "last" command.
+This command displays recent user login information from the system's wtmp file, showing user login history with timestamps.

+### Exercise 2: Directory Tree Viewer (stree)

+Implementation of a directory tree viewer that displays the directory structure in a tree-like format, similar to the Linux `tree` command.
+The program shows detailed file information including permissions, owner, group, and size, with color coding for different file types.

 ## Technologies Used

-- **Java**: Primary programming language
-- **Maven/Gradle**: Build automation
-- **JUnit**: Unit testing framework
-- **Mockito**: Mocking framework for testing
-- **Log4j/SLF4J**: Logging frameworks
+- **C Programming Language**: For system programming and low-level operations
+- **Linux/Unix System Calls**: For interacting with the operating system
-- **Spring/Spring Boot**: For dependency injection and web applications
+- **Standard C Library**: For basic operations and data structures
-- **JavaFX**: For GUI applications

 ## Getting Started

 ### Prerequisites

-- JDK 11 or later
-- Maven or Gradle
-- IDE (IntelliJ IDEA, Eclipse, or similar)
+- GCC compiler
+- Linux/Unix operating system
+- Make utility

 ### Building and Running